Categories

 How to Start an Animal Rescue Step One: Incorporating Your Animal Rescue

 Starting an animal-related nonprofit requires several important steps to ensure your organization is legally recognized and can operate effectively.
-First, you’ll need to incorporate.
-Some states call this incorporation document the “Articles of Incorporation,” while others will call it “Certificate of Formation” or something similar.
-There are three things to consider in this first step:
+First, you’ll need to legally form your organization.
+Depending on the state, this document may be called the “Articles of Incorporation,” “Certificate of Formation,” or a similar term.
+As you begin, keep these three key points in mind:

-3. Every State charges a fee to file the Articles of Incorporation.
-This can vary from as little as $8 to a few hundred dollars, especially if you opt for expedited processing.
+3. All states require a filing fee to submit incorporation paperwork.
+These fees can range from as little as $8 to several hundred dollars, particularly if you choose expedited service.

-How long will it take for my Animal Rescues’s Articles of Incorporation to be Approved?
+How long will it take for my Animal Rescue’s Articles of Incorporation to be Approved?

 A map of the united states showing articles of incorporation processing times